mpcq-network/mpcq-mirror-node/docs/design/hiero-hooks.md

 ## Overview

-This design document outlines the implementation plan for supporting HIP-1195 hooks in the Hiero mirror node.
+This design document outlines the implementation plan for supporting HIP-1195 hooks in the MPCQ mirror node.
 The implementation will enable extraction, storage, and querying of hook data from consensus node transactions, supporting the new REST APIs for hooks and hook storage.